Glossika Review And Eye-Opening Interview With Its Founder

 I did my best to ask the most pertinent questions on the topic.
 I have concluding points to my Glossika review at the end of the interview.

-1) Can you sum up the Glossika Method (GMS)?
+1) Can you sum up the Glossika Method (GMS) for this review?
 Is it based on your own or someone else’s research?

 GMS means _G_lossika _M_ass _S_entences, and I don’t think there’s any mystery about practicing a lot of sentences to learn a foreign language.